 The Brigade de Cuisine, Then and Now - Part 1

-If you are thinking of going to culinary school or starting a career in the restaurant industry, I think you’ll enjoy reading this post.
-And if you are looking for a culinary school, baking / pastry school or hospitality management program, I highly recommend you check out gatewaygourmet.com, a directory of culinary schools, to find a school near you.
+If you are thinking of going to culinary school or starting a career in the restaurant industry, I think you'll enjoy reading this post.
+And if you are looking for a culinary school, baking / pastry school or hospitality management program, I highly recommend you fill out the form to the right for a directory of culinary schools, baking / pastry schools and hospitality management schools near you.

 The Brigade de Cuisine, Then